+Elderly

-Elderly: The elderly are at increased risk of serious consequences of adverse reactions.
+The elderly is at increased risk of serious consequences of adverse reactions.
 If an NSAID is considered necessary, the lowest effective dose should be used and for the shortest possible duration.
 The patient should be monitored regularly for GI bleeding during NSAID therapy.
 If renal or hepatic function is impaired, dosage should be assessed individually.

-Renal impairment:
+Renal impairment

-Patients with mild to moderate renal impairment, (see section - Special warnings and precautions for use) and patients with severe renal insufficiency (see section - Contraindications)
+Patients with mild to moderate renal impairment, (see section 4.4 - Special warnings and precautions for use) and patients with severe renal insufficiency (see section 4.3 - Contraindications).

-Hepatic impairment:
+Hepatic impairment

-For patients with mild to moderate hepatic impairment (see section Special warnings and precautions for use) and patients with severe hepatic dysfunction (see section Contraindications).
+For patients with mild to moderate hepatic impairment (see section 4.4 Special warnings and precautions for use) and patients with severe hepatic dysfunction (see section 4.3-Contraindications).